Release date: Mon 28 February 2011

 The staff at the Group identify offenders who have been fingerprinted previously, unknown deceased persons, accident victims, including those involved in major disasters.

 The Unit also assists in the investigation of crimes by making examinations of crime scenes for latent fingerprints - a fingerprint that is not visible to the naked eye, as well as studying and identifying latent fingerprints recovered from crime scenes.

 By the 1900s the use of fingerprints as a means of identifying people in Victoria had gradually gained acceptance as a result of numerous studies done by scientists, botanists, biologists, anatomists and police.

-The Victoria Police Fingerprint Unit was established in 1903.
+The Victoria Police Fingerprint Services Group was established in 1903.
 In 1994, the Fingerprint Unit was integrated with the State Forensic Science Laboratory to form the Victoria Forensic Science Centre.